 Weight & Packed Size

-Not including the footprint, this tent packs down into a tidy 7 inch by 22-inch stuff sack.
+Not including the footprint, this tent packs down into a tidy 7-inch by 22-inch stuff sack.
 While it may take one or two tries during your first use to fold the rain fly and tent correctly, so they fit inside, you’ll find that it isn’t a struggle to pack everything away.
-For a two person tent, this is a perfectly average packed size and is comparable to most tents in its class.
+For a two-person tent, this is a perfectly average packed size and is comparable to most tents in its class.

 Still, if you are an experienced hiker looking for an ultralight backpacking tent, you may want to consider saving up for a lighter option such as the Nemo Hornet 2P.
 Even tents such as the MSR Elixir 2 cost only a little more and yet weigh half a pound less.

-Like other tents in this class, the Stormfront 2 is a three season tent, and while it performs well in stormy conditions and can even handle some snow, it’s not the ideal choice for winter camping or high-elevation camping.
+Like other tents in this class, the Stormfront 2 is a three-season tent, and while it performs well in stormy conditions and can even handle some snow, it’s not the ideal choice for winter camping or high-elevation camping.

 The most obvious downside of the North Face Stormfront 2 backpacking tent is, of course, its weight.
-Although it compares favorably to other inexpensive two person tents designed for camping out of a car or for backyard slumber parties, it’s nearly double the weight of pricier two person tents specifically designed to be used when backpacking.
+Although it compares favorably to other inexpensive two-person tents designed for camping out of a car or for backyard slumber parties, it’s nearly double the weight of pricier two-person tents specifically designed to be used when backpacking.
 This disadvantage means that serious ultralight hikers or individuals who are planning a multi-week hike should probably search for a lighter tent.
-Good alternatives include the Nemo Hornet 2P, which weighs in at around two pounds and the Big Agnes Copper Spur UL2 which is just over three pounds.
+Good alternatives include the Nemo Hornet 2P, which weighs in at around two pounds, and the Big Agnes Copper Spur UL2 which is just over three pounds.

 Camping gear can be expensive.
 Once you factor in the cost of clothing, a sleeping bag, a sleeping pad, a backpack, a stove, and all of the other necessary gear, you can easily spend several thousand dollars.
 While it is always advisable to buy the best equipment that you can afford, there are quality items that can be found for backpackers on a budget.
 The North Face Stormfront 2 is an excellent example of a well-made tent with most of the features of more expensive tents offered at a much lower price point.
 The tradeoff is a heavier pack weight.

 Nevertheless, the Stormfront 2 is anything but mediocre.
 It’s quite clear that North Face put thought and effort into offering a tent that isn’t only cheap.
-While the Stormfront is heavier than other tents in its class, it can easily be used in any situation where a more expensive two person hiking tent can be used and offers a roomier and more comfortable interior to boot.
+While the Stormfront is heavier than other tents in its class, it can easily be used in any situation where a more expensive two-person hiking tent can be used and offers a roomier and more comfortable interior to boot.
 Multi-day hikes, backcountry backpacking, or even a hike along the Appalachian trail aren’t out of the question.

 Other Versions & Accessories

-North Face is a well-known company among outdoor enthusiasts, and they offer an ever-growing number of tents which range from top of the line geodesic four season summit tents to simple shade structures for beach trips.
-The Stormbreak series of tents come in three sizes: one person, two person, and three person.
+North Face is a well-known company among outdoor enthusiasts, and they offer an ever-growing number of tents which range from top-of-the-line geodesic four-season summit tents to simple shade structures for beach trips.
+The Stormbreak series of tents come in three sizes: one-person, two-person, and three-person.
 The Stormbreak 3 is nearly identical to the Stormbreak 2, but has slightly larger dimensions and is about ten ounces heavier.
-The Stormbreak 1 is much lighter than its cousins, as it only has one door, one vestibule, and a simpler X-shaped two pole design.
+The Stormbreak 1 is much lighter than its cousins, as it only has one door, one vestibule, and a simpler X-shaped two-pole design.
 At 3 pounds 7 ounces, it’s perfect for a solo adventurer.

 There are a number of accessories made by North Face worth considering for the Stormbreak 2.
-A footprint is advisable if you plan to camp in muddy areas or if you will camp in an area where sharp rocks, cactus, or sticks might pose a risk to the bottom of the tent.
+A footprint is advisable if you plan to camp in muddy areas or if you will camp in an area where sharp rocks, cacti, or sticks might pose a risk to the bottom of the tent.
 It also makes it possible to travel with just the footprint and rain fly for a quickly assembled and lightweight shelter.
 If you require more gear storage, North Face sells a gear loft that snugly clips to the roof of the Stormbreak 2.

 |Minimum Trail Weight||5 lbs.
 5 oz.|